Down East Wood Ducks Game Notes - at Delmarva

 THERE'S NO PLACE LIKE HOME: With their doubleheader sweep last night, the Woodies are .500 or better at home for the first time since May 13th when they won the first two games against the Carolina Mudcats.

-HEATING BACK UP: The pitching staff wrapped up the month of July with a 14-14 record and a 5.99 ERA.
-In 231.1 innings, they have allowed 176 runs, and they were outscored 184-166.
-The Wood Ducks wrapped up July, winning four of their last five games and finished the month with a record of 14-14
+COOLING OFF: The pitching staff wrapped up the month of July with a 14-14 record and a 5.99 ERA.
+In 231.1 innings, they allowed 176 runs, and they were outscored 184-166.
+The Wood Ducks have started off August with an 0-2 record and a team ERA of 3.86.
+Although they are only being outscored 9-6, the Woodies are hitting just .169.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 25-18 road record and are 18-17 at home.
+Currently they have a 25-19 road record and are 18-17 at home.
 When they suit up in their camo jerseys, the Wood Ducks have an 18-16 record overall, with a 3-4 record at home.
-Their green jersey has seen the best winning percentage (.647) as the Woodies have a 7-5 record on the road and a 4-1 record at home.
+Their green jersey has the best winning percentage (.611) with an 11-7 record this season.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.

-ROLLER COASTER RIDE: After a great start to the season, June and the start to July have seen a lot of inconsistent play by the Wood Ducks.
-The pitching staff was once a sign of strength but finished the month of July with a 5.99 ERA.
-Down East is 25-18 on the road and 18-17 at home.
-They wrapped up July, winning five of their last 10 games.
+ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
+Down East played .500 baseball in the month of July, going 14-14.
+They posted a team ERA of 5.99 and they have started off the month of August 0-2 and have posted a team batting average of .169.
+They also have a team batting average of .188 (3-16) w/RISP.

 • Discuss this story on the Low-A East League message board...